mikeAdamss/V4andRecipes/README.md

 * `python3 -m venv <virtual env name>`
 * Activate your new environment with `source ./<virtual env name>/bin/activate`

-  When activated your env name should appear in parenthesis before your command prompt.
+  When activated your env name should appear to the left of your command prompt in the terminal.

   Enter `deactivate` (no path required) to return to the usual shell.